XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

   * Is an expired `Credential` object.
   * Has not been accepted.
   * Isn't a credential issued to the `Account` sending the transaction.
-* `CredentialIDs` is included, but the destination doesn't have Deposit Authorization set up, or the transaction doesn't have a destination (e.g. `AccountSet`).
 * The group of `CredentialIDs` is not authorized by the destination.

+There is an [existing exception](https://xrpl.org/docs/concepts/accounts/depositauth#precise-semantics) in the Deposit Auth design to allow an XRP payment to an account with Deposit Auth enabled that has a balance less than or equal to the minimum Account Reserve requirement (currently 10 XRP).
+This is to prevent an account from becoming "stuck" by being unable to send transactions but also unable to receive XRP.
+There will be no added support for this with credentials; in other words, if a payment satisfying these criteria is sent with non-preauthorized credentials included, the transaction would fail (but would succeed if the credentials are removed).

-Note: the transaction will still fail if too many credentials are included.
-The exact list must be provided.
+_Note: the transaction will still fail if too many credentials are included.
+The exact list must be provided._

+_Note: the transaction will succeed if (non-expired) credentials are included, but the account does not have Deposit Auth enabled._

 ### 8.3.
 State Changes